Producer Marjukka Malkavaara

 Sami Klemola, a Helsinki-based composer on the forefront of electroacoustic music, has studied composition and electronic music at the Sibelius Academy, the Amsterdam Conservatory, and IRCAM in Paris.
 He completed his Masters degree at the Sibelius Academy in 2007.
 Klemola's output includes solo works, chamber music, orchestral music, sound installations, and works that combine acoustic instruments and electronics.
 Klemola works as the artistic director for defunensemble.

-Central Arts Council, Kone Foundation, City of Helsinki Cultural Office, Finnish Cultural Foundation, The Finnish Music Foundation (MES), The Sibelius Fund & Music technology department at the Sibelius Academy.
+Central Arts Council, City of Helsinki Cultural Office, Finnish Cultural Foundation, Alfred Kordelin Foundation, The Finnish Music Foundation (MES), TelepART / Finnish Institute in Germany, The Sibelius Fund & Music technology department at the Sibelius Academy.